 The family friendly residency will take place July 15th through July 30th, 2019.

 Marble House Project offers one session per season in our residency program that is family friendly.
 Accepted artists can bring their spouse/partner and children.
 Each family is provided with housing, studio space and food in a communal atmosphere.
 Art and ecology programming and other physical and enriching activities are provided for the children,(aged 3-14) weekdays, from 9 till 3pm.
 Residents and their families have the opportunity to participate in all aspects of our agriculture program and learn more about sustainability and food production.
 MHP offers field trips for families to travel to local farms and museums.
 Artists in residence present their work to the community through open studios and ART-Seed.
-If you are applying with both parents as artists, each parent needs to apply separately so we can properly allocate studio spaces.
+If you are applying with both parents as artists, each parent needs to apply separately so we can properly allocate studio spaces unless you are applying collaboratively.
 There is a $200 fee for partners of artists who attend.
 Artists and their children attend for free.
 Marble House Project thanks the Sustainable Arts Foundation for supporting the family friendly residency during the 2018 season!!

 The fee to apply is $32.00.
 Applications will open on October 15th, 2018 for the 2019 season and will close on December 16th.
 Within the application you will have the choice to pick the family friendly residency as one of your dates.